Skip to content

 Last updated:

-Ink is not a single substance.
-It is an engineered formulation: a colourant dissolved or suspended in a carrier liquid, stabilised with additives, and matched to the delivery mechanism of a specific writing instrument.
+Ink is an engineered formulation: a colourant dissolved or suspended in a carrier liquid, stabilised with additives, and matched to the delivery mechanism of a specific writing instrument.
 The colourant may be a dye (a molecule that dissolves into the vehicle and bonds to the substrate) or a pigment (an insoluble solid particle dispersed in the vehicle).
 The vehicle itself is a complex mixture of solvents, resins, and wetting agents tuned to flow correctly through a ballpoint tip, a capillary gel tube, a nib, or a fibre matrix.
-Every component in that mixture is a potential analytical fingerprint.
+Every component in that mixture is a potential analytical fingerprint, and the combination of components is what makes manufacturer identification and dating possible.

 For forensic document examiners in the US, UK, Germany, India, and elsewhere, ink classification is the entry point into a wider question: was this document prepared when it purports to have been?
 Is the ink consistent with instruments available at the alleged date?
+These questions feed into ink analysis methods such as TLC, HPLC, Raman, and FTIR and ultimately into ink dating by solvent loss and dye decay.
 Was a page substituted, an entry added later, or a signature transplanted from a different sheet?
 The chemistry of the ink, cross-referenced against manufacturer reference libraries containing tens of thousands of formulations, can turn these questions from speculation into evidence.

 The most important classification boundary in ink chemistry is between dyes and pigments, because the distinction dictates almost everything downstream: extraction method, separation technique, stability on paper, and behaviour under accelerated ageing.